Horticulture

 Class F32 One Stem of Hydrangea

-Class F33 12 inch Hanging Basket or Pot (to be displayed outside)
+Class F33 12 inch Hanging Basket (to be displayed outside)

 Class F34 Vase of Mixed Foliage